smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 ## Overview

-The OCR-Keepers protocol is a decentralized execution engine for automating smart contracts interaction, with a generic and extensible triggering mechanism.
+Chainlink Automation is a decentralized execution engine for automating smart contracts, with a generic and extensible triggering mechanism.

 The protocol is composed of offchain components which we will discuss in this document, and onchain contracts.